Martinez Forty Five Series Maduro

 Filler: Nicaraguan Seco, Dominican Viso, Dominican Ligero, Cubanito

-Cold Draw: On the cold draw I get a significant amount of barnyard floor, indistinct sweetness, and potentially some light notes of hay.
+Cold Draw: Barnyard floor, indistinct sweetness, and light notes of hay.

-Final Thoughts: Don’t let the rustic appearance of this cigar fool you.
-As my mother always said “It’s whats on the inside that counts!”
-Full of flavor, this cigar is one that I will always go back to!
-We are happy to be able to offer such a unique cigar, from such a unique manufacturer here at Luxury Cigar Club!
+Final Thoughts: Don’t let the rustic appearance fool you.
+Full of flavor, this is a cigar I always go back to.
+We’re happy to offer such a unique cigar from such a unique manufacturer at Luxury Cigar Club.

 -Chris